cdellacqua/cdellacqua/README.md

-I'm a freelance cross platform developer 🖥️ 💻 📱 🌐
+I'm a freelance cross-platform developer 🖥️ 💻 📱 🌐

 #### 🚧 What I develop